robertplaut/echostatus/README.md

     - Create a new file named `.env.local` in the root of the project.
     - Find your API keys in your Supabase project dashboard under `Settings > API`.
-    - Copy the contents of `.env.example` into `.env.local` and fill in your credentials:
+    - Copy the contents of `package.json.example` (if it exists) or simply create the file with the following content:

     ```
     # .env.local